Socialist patriotism: Vietnam

 The Communist Party of Vietnam and the government of Vietnam advocate "socialist patriotism" of the Vietnamese people.
 Vietnamese Communist leader Ho Chi Minh emphasized the role of socialist patriotism to Vietnamese communism, and emphasized the importance of patriotism, saying: "In the beginning it was patriotism and not communism which impelled me to believe in Lenin and the Third International."

 After the collapse of the Indochinese Communist Party in 1941, the Vietnamese Communist movement since the 1940s fused the policies of proletarian internationalism and Vietnamese patriotism together.
 Vietnamese Communist Party leader Ho Chi Minh was responsible for the incorporation of Vietnamese patriotism into the Party, he had been born into a family with strong anticolonial political views towards French rule in Vietnam.
 The incorporation of Vietnamese patriotism into the Communist Party's policy fit in with the longstanding Vietnamese struggle against French colonial rule.
 Although Ho opposed French colonial rule in Vietnam, he harboured no dislike of France as a whole, stating that French colonial rule was "cruel and inhumane" but that the French people at home were good people.
 He had studied in France as a youth where he became an adherent to Marxism–Leninism, and he personally admired the French Revolutionary motto of "liberty, equality, fraternity".
 He witnessed the Treaty of Versailles that applied the principles of Woodrow Wilson's Fourteen Points that advocated national self-determination, resulting in the end of imperial rule over many peoples in Europe.
 He was inspired by the Wilsonian concept of national self-determination.

 Yugoslavia

 The Socialist Federal Republic of Yugoslavia endorsed socialist patriotism, promoting the concept of "brotherhood and unity", where the Yugoslav nations would overcome their cultural and linguistic differences through promoting fraternal relations between the nations.

 Cuba

 There is an element of socialist patriotism combined with left-wing nationalism within the Communist Party of Cuba in Cuba.

+India

+In India, Communist Party of India (Marxist) combines patriotism with proletarian internationalism as per its official party programme and plans to bring all patriotic and democratic forces for people's democratic revolution for establishing socialism.
+The party speaks of the ideals of the Marxist and socialist revolutionaries of Indian freedom movement and vows to safeguard constitutional values, democratic rights of people and secular and democratic character of Indian Republic and to establish social and economic justice along with strong views for sovereignty of India and against imperialism.

+Other parties like Communist Party of India and Communist Party of India (Marxist-Leninist) Liberation also share similar views.

+These views are in sharp contrast with the Hindutva nationalism and neo-fascism of Rashtriya Swayamsevak Sangh, its affiliates and Bharatiya Janata Party.